 How business interruption insurance can help during the coronavirus

 Your business interruption coverage is unlikely to help if you shut your doors because of the coronavirus.
-But if you’re wanting to press the point with your insurer, you could have a case in specific scenarios:
+Current lawsuits between businesses and their insurance companies are playing out throughout the country.
+If you’re wanting to press this point with your insurer, you could have a case in specific scenarios:

 Contingent business interruption.
 This type of policy covers supply chain interruptions, a likelihood in the current coronavirus situation.
-If a manufacturer or distributor stops or limits the goods delivered, you could activate coverage.
-But again, you may need to prove a direct physical loss or damage to your business.
+If a manufacturer or distributor stops or limits its product, you could activate coverage.
+But again, you may need to prove direct physical damage to your business.

-Damage to surrounding areas.
-Damage to nearby attractions or businesses might give you another case for coverage if those businesses attract customers to you.
-This argument may be hard to prove, and you may need legal help to prove this case to your insurer.
+Loss of attraction.
+Damage to nearby attractions or businesses might give you another case if those businesses attract customers to you.
+However, you’ll legal help to prove this tough argument to your insurer and the courts.

 Case-by-case coverage.
 Businesses are closing their doors for many reasons related to the coronavirus.
-If you’re unsure whether your situation qualifies for coverage, talk with your insurance company for specific answers.
+If you’re unsure whether your situation qualifies for coverage, talk with your insurance company or legal advisor for specific answers.

 What situations might get excluded?